 Expect Some Amount of Shame

-The issue of shame is very important, because it so often accompanies psychological difficulties, and often prevents a person from being open about their struggles.
+The issue of shame is very important, because it so often accompanies psychological difficulties, and often prevents a person from opening up about their struggles.
 Shame might be especially prominent when a person isn’t meeting their obligations and is already feeling guilty about it; drawing attention to it and letting them know you’ve noticed can amplify that sense of guilt and shame.
-They may also feel ashamed if they’re engaging in behaviors they’re not proud of, like problematic alcohol use, and may interpret your concern as condemnation.
-Express as clearly as you can that you love and support them regardless of what the struggles might be.
+They may also feel ashamed if they’re engaging in behaviors they’re not proud of, like excessive alcohol use, and may hear condemnation in your concern.
+Express as clearly as you can that you love and support them regardless of what they’re struggling with.

 Mind Your Own Anxiety

 Be aware of your own anxiety about the person’s well-being.
-When we’re worried about someone, we might bring an unhelpful energy to our conversations with them.
-For example, we might become angry if the person isn’t immediately forthcoming, making them even less likely to share openly.
+When we’re worried about someone, we might bring an unhelpful energy to our conversations with them—especially when we’re already stressed from the pandemic.
+For example, we might get mad if the person seems evasive, making them even less likely to share openly.
 It’s unrealistic to expect we’ll be perfectly calm, of course, but simply recognizing our own anxiety about the situation can help us to manage it more effectively.
+(For easy practices to manage stress and anxiety, see this post: 5 Ways to Guard Your Mental Health During the COVID-19 Outbreak.)

 Discuss How You Can Help